FoalTS/foal/docs/tutorials/multi-user-todo-list/2-the-user-and-todo-models.md

 }
 ```

-Then build and run the new migration file.
+Then run the new migration file.

 ```
-npm run build:migrations
-npm run migration:run
+npm run migrations
 ```